-Boy Scout Canyon is a 7.4 mile out and back trail located near Boulder City, NV.
-The trail is rated as difficult and primarily used for hiking.
+Boy Scout Canyon is a 3.8 mile moderately trafficked loop trail located near Boulder City, Nevada that offers scenic views and is rated as difficult.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 We did this trail as part of a 2-day Kayak Las Vegas solo canoe trip.
 This was a great spot - we actually canoed downstream, explored a few of the spots farther away and canoed back upstream so that when the group left the base of the Hoover Dam we weren't all visiting the same spots at the same time.
 It worked out perfectly because by the time we got back up to BoyScout Canyon we had the entire thing to ourselves and we camped there for the night.

 -canoeing upstream is HARD.
 Definitely do not recommend doing this if there's a strong current or if you're not in the mindset to do the work.

 -dig a little trench around your tent if you camp there for the night - the water level fluctuates a lot, and the runoff from the hot springs doesn't dissipate in the night (like it does in the day time sun), so there will be more water spread than you expect.

 -definitely push yourself to get up those ropes! it's worth it!

 My husband and I hiked Boy Scout Canyon from the top down, then back up.
 We drove our jeep as far down the wash as allowed, then hiked down the wash and used the alternative route down, not the 330ft rappel.
 We used ropes and our harnesses to descend the first 50+ft over the ridge line.
 We hiked down the wash encountering numerous waterfalls with ropes left to help maneuver them.
 We researched the route before we attempted it and found the birdandhike website very informative.
 We didn't make it all the way to the river, maybe had about a mile left?
 This was a very strenuous, steep and slippery hike.